krishavs1/access-wayfinder/README.md

 # Access Wayfinder

-Access Wayfinder is a cross-platform mobile application built with React Native and Expo that empowers users to discover, share, and rate accessibility information for local businesses and public spaces.
+Access Wayfinder is an iOS mobile application built with React Native and Expo that empowers users to discover, share, and rate accessibility information for local businesses and public spaces.

 ## Features